usegalaxy-eu/GalaxyBenchmarker/README.md

 #### Burst
 How does a destination handle a big burst of requests?

-Every benchmark allows to define its destination and workflows to test, how often workflows should be run per destination and if some ansible-playbooks should be run before or after the benchmark ran.

 ## Requirements
 * A Galaxy-Instance with admin rights